sabyasachiecon/sabyasachiecon/README.md

 ### 👋 Hello, I'm Sabyasachi

-I am currently pursuing a Master's degree in economics at Ambedkar University, Delhi, with a strong foundation in economics and research.
+I am currently pursuing a Master's degree in Economics at Ambedkar University, Delhi, with a strong foundation in economics and research.
 I hold a Bachelor of Science Honors degree in Economics with specializations in Development Economics and Econometrics from the Xavier Institute of Management, Bhubaneswar, where I graduated in 2022.

 #### 🔍 Research Interests
 - Macroeconomics